Dial (soap): History

 Dial became the leading deodorant soap brand in the U.S. From 1953 until the mid-1990s, Dial soap was advertised under the slogan "Aren't you glad you use Dial?
-(Don't you wish everybody did?)" which became a popular catchphrase.
+(Don't you wish everybody did?)".

 In September 2016, the FDA ruled that antibacterial soaps containing triclocarban and triclosan can no longer be marketed.
 Dial replaced these ingredients with benzalkonium chloride (for bar soaps) and benzethonium chloride (for liquid hand soaps).
 In its 2016 ruling, the FDA also stated that it is deferring the final rule on benzalkonium chloride, benzethonium chloride and chloroxylenol by a year to allow for the development and submission of new safety and effectiveness data for these ingredients.
-Consumer antibacterial washes containing these specific ingredients may be marketed during this time while data are being collected.
+Consumer antibacterial washes containing these specific ingredients may be marketed during this time while data is being collected.

-Products

-In addition to the original bar soap, other products sold under the Dial name include liquid body wash, hand sanitizer, and hand soap.